-If you plan on placing real or artificial Jack O' Lanterns in or around your Halloween graveyard we highly suggest that you do not use candles for obvious safety reasons.
-Instead, use battery powered LED lighting units meant to illuminate your Jack O' Lanterns instead of using candles.
+If you plan on placing real or artificial Jack O' Lanterns in or around your graveyard we highly suggest that you do not use candles for obvious safety reasons.
+Pumpkin Lights are battery powered LED lighting units meant to illuminate your Jack O' Lanterns instead of using candles.
 Another advantage is that they are unaffected by wind.
+Unlike other battery powered lights, these will run over 72 Hours on one set of AAA batteries, so you won't have to worry about them going out half way through the night.